 We organize two sales fair a year, usually in April for our fall and winter collections and in September for our spring and summer collections, for our distributors and authorized retailers to attend and place their orders with us.
 We generated substantially all of our revenue through our two sales fair.
-We recorded RMB0.9 million, RMB3.8 million and RMB8.6 million (\$1.4 million) in sales fair expenses in 2010, 2011 and 2012 respectively.
-In 2012, we engaged an external event organizer to design the theme, the layout, the catwalk show and other activities related to these sales fairs.
+We recorded RMB3.8 million, RMB8.6 million and RMB7.2 million (\$1.2 million) in sales fair expenses in 2011, 2012 and 2013 respectively.